 However, most users still view Quickbooks Desktop favorably, and the product receives high marks on most customer review sites.
-And despite the complaints about QBO, QuickBooks Online still receives high ratings across common customer reviews sites and has many happy users.
-QuickBooks Online is praised for its mobility, ease of use, feature selection, time-saving automations, and integrations, while QuickBooks Pro is praised for its strong accounting, ample features, reliability, and reporting.
+The software receives 4.4/5 (based on 1,800+ reviews) on Software Advice and 4.3/5 (based on 1,700+ reviews) on G2.
+QuickBooks Pro is praised for its strong accounting, ample features, reliability, and reporting.

 Choose QuickBooks Online If…

 - You want software that is easy to use and learn

 - You want to access your accounting remotely with mobile apps

 - You want to use payment processing integrations for online invoice payments

 - You need support for multi-currency and multilingual invoicing

 - You want locally-installed software accounting software

 - You need the industry-specific features of QuickBooks Premier or QuickBooks Enterprise

 QuickBooks Desktop VS Online Comparison: The Final Verdict